Trevor Larnach Player Props: Twins vs. Yankees

-After hitting .171 with five walks and four RBI in his past 10 games, Trevor Larnach and the Minnesota Twins take on the New York Yankees (who will hand the ball to Domingo German) at 1:05 PM ET on Saturday.
+The Minnesota Twins and Trevor Larnach, who went 1-for-4 with a double last time out, battle Gerrit Cole and the New York Yankees at Yankee Stadium, Sunday at 1:35 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Yankees.
+In his most recent game he had a one-hit showing (1-for-4) against the Yankees.

 Trevor Larnach Game Info & Props vs. the Yankees